How to Advocate for Psychological Time in a Bureaucratic System

 To support clinicians in those moments, this article is paired with a Utilization Review Clinician Companion Guide.
 The companion is a brief, printable reference designed to sit alongside your chart or notes before a review call.
 It does not replace clinical judgment or documentation.
 It simply helps translate what you already know into language utilization reviewers are trained to recognize.

-a concise orientation to what reviewers are deciding a mental checklist for call-day readiness commonly referenced functional domains read-aloud-ready sentence frames for medical necessity, frequency, and discharge a brief grounding reminder for moments of pressure
+The guide includes a concise orientation to what reviewers are deciding a mental checklist for call-day readiness commonly referenced functional domains read-aloud-ready sentence frames for medical necessity, frequency, and discharge a brief grounding reminder for moments of pressure

 It is intended to be used before or during a review, not as a script and not as a corrective document.
 The clinical work remains the same.
 The guide supports clarity, steadiness, and accuracy in how that work is communicated.